 God is not some sadistic dictator who gets great pleasure from seeing us beaten around, struggling and kicked about, or bound by depression and despair.
 He sent His only Son to pay the penalty that we deserve, death.
 And not only was He sent, His Son also chose to die in our place!

 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”John 3:16

 This is like a lighthouse operator seeing a small ship struggling and floundering in a narrow and shallow strait, with waves crashing upon sharp, jagged rocks on either side.
 He can tell that the ship’s captain is determined to get through that strait on his own.
 It is obvious to him that the captain is focused on himself, not on the passengers or the cargo.
 The captain refused to believe that something much larger than himself could take his life soon.

 God knows you are lost and confused, and He knows your future.
 He wants to lead you through it, if you will let Him.
 He knows what is best for you, but, at the same time, He will only push so far.
 It’s your choice whether to have faith in Jesus and surrender to Him, or not.
 Will you give your life to Him right now and let Him guide your path, or will you just keep traveling on with no real hope or direction?
 It doesn’t take a college degree or a pilgrimage to a foreign land to find Jesus.
 Just admit to Him that you are lost and a sinner (wrongdoer), that you can’t make it on your own.
 Let Him know that you accept His sacrifice (His death at the Cross) as the payment for your sins, declare to Him that you will forsake all of your sins totally, and let Him be the head or ruler of your life (not you or the Devil) from now on.

-If you want to know more about yielding to God, or if you want additional information, click here to find out more.
+If you want to know more about yielding to God, or if you want additional information, please visit our page on The Way to God.